SimonVaz18/adviser_survey/README.md

-# Adviser Survery Insights Tool
+# Adviser Survey Insights Tool

 Project 3 - Simon Vaz

 View github repository:
-Vieww live deployed project on Heroku:
+View live deployed project on Heroku:

 ## Overview

-The **Aviser Survery Insights Tool** is a phyton based terminal application that helps an Investment Management company track and analyse the performace of their advisers based on client/investor feedback.
+The **Aviser Survery Insights Tool** is a python based terminal application that helps an Investment Management company track and analyse the performance of their advisers based on client/investor feedback.
 The tool prompts users to input 8 different ratings on different service areas.
 It then imports and stores the data in a Google Sheet.
 Calculations via functions implemented in the code provide meaningful insights such as weighted overall score, performance trends and category averages.
 This should help the firm make data-informed decisions to improve client experience.

 ## Purpose